anchorcms/anchor-cms/readme.md

     - pdo\_mysql or pdo\_sqlite
 - MySQL 5.6+ (MySQL 5.7 recommended)

-To determine your PHP version, create a new file with this PHP code: `<?php echo PHP_VERSION; // version.php`.
+To determine your PHP version, create a new file with this PHP code: `<?php echo PHP_VERSION; ?>// version.php` or run `php -v` in the command line.
 This will print your version number to the screen.

 ## Installation